• search

 5- In the second part of the monastery is the church of St. Michael.

-Deir el Baramous:
+Deir el Baramous

 This monastery is the furthest of all and is located in the extreme northwest east of Wadi EL Natroun, almost 14 km from the main entrance road to the valley.

 The name Deir El Baramous means the monastery of the Romans.
-It was named this because the area was traditionally famous for being the spot where two Roman priests fled the Christian persecution during the Roman times and came to establish the monastery.
+It was named this because the area was traditionally famous for being where two Roman priests fled the Christian persecution during the Roman times and came to establish the monastery.

-Deir El Baramous contains many churches including:
+Deir El Baramous contains many churches, including:

-1- The Church of El- Adra.
+1- The Church of El-Adra.

 2- Church of Anba Tadrous.